Skip to main content

 eventIdstringUnique identifier for this event occurrence

-eventNamestringName of the event (class name by default)
+eventNamestringName of the event (class name)

 occurredOnDateWhen the event occurred

-const event = new UserCreatedEvent(
+const event = new UserCreatedEvent({

 console.log(event.eventId); // "1699876543210-abc123def"